chapagain/google-tag-manager-magento1/README.md

 2. Go to `System → Configuration` page
 3. On left sidebar, click on `CHAPAGAIN EXTENSIONS → Google Tag Manager` menu
 4. Here, you will see the following settings from where you can:
-a) Enable/Disable module
+    - Enable/Disable module
-b) Enable/Disable data layer
+    - Enable/Disable data layer
-c) Add container ID of your site from Google Tag Manager
+    - Add container ID of your site from Google Tag Manager